dasch-swiss/dsp-tools/docs/file-formats/json-project/ontologies.md

 The DSP base properties `isPartOf` and `seqnum` can be used to derive a custom property from them, or they can be used directly as cardinalities in a resource.
-The example belows shows both possibilities.
+The example below shows both possibilities.

 *gui_elements/gui_attributes*: